 For a french press, the coffee grounds must be very coarse – about like coarse bread crumbs or coarse sea salt.

 Ground too fine, it’s a gooey mess of coffee because the grounds will seep through the strainer.

 Because road travel is our lifestyle (potholes, speed bumps and braking for moose) glassware is not advised.
-So instead of the traditional glass french press, I use a Secura French Press Stainless Steel 34 oz.
-Coffee Maker.
+So instead of the traditional glass french press, I use a Secura Stainless Steel French Press.

 If it’s a travel day, we make a place in the truck for a full, fresh carafe.

 Nowadays, we don’t even entertain the notion of asking our Garmin where the coffee shops are … because it just doesn’t get better than this!